andyml123/andyml123.github.io/get-well-wishes.md

 <h3>Get Well Prayers</h3>

 <p>
 Saying a prayer for whoever is ill is another really good way to let someone know you're thinking of them.
-A prayer to find strength, have courage to face their illness or take comfort in God during such trying times
+A prayer to find strength, have courage to face their illness or take comfort in God during such trying times will be warmly appreciated.
 </p>
 </div>
 </div>